 When is the ideal time for lawn renovation and seeding?
 If you answered Fall, you are correct!
-Although we may get more excited than most about this topic, getting your lawn in tip-top shape for next season starts in the fall.
+Getting your lawn in tip-top shape for next season starts in the fall.
 Proper seeding and a soil test now will pay dividends next year.
 Without further ado, here are 5 options and proper expectations for Fall Lawn Renovations:

 1. Aeration & Seeding

 One of the most popular services in the fall is aeration and over seeding for your lawn.
-Aeration alone is a beneficial practice that can be done every year but adding newer and stronger seed to the project can only benefit your lawn.
+Aeration alone is a beneficial practice that can be done every year.
+Adding newer and stronger seed varieties to the project can only benefit your lawn.
 While there is no grass type resistant to every insect or disease, many lawn and landscape companies have started to introduce varieties of turf type tall fescue that can better withstand our harsh PA summers.
 Other grass types that are still popular in the area for fall seeding are perennial ryegrass and kentucky bluegrass.

 Aeration involves pulling small cores of soil out of the lawn to help relieve compaction and allow more oxygen to the root zone of the plant.
 Lawns become compacted with normal traffic and if less air space is available in the plants root system, more stress is put on the lawn.
 A healthy root system requires oxygen for respiration to support the plant above.
 Aeration helps create more air space in the soil and in return promotes deeper rooting.